NeVeDlE/NeVeDlE/README.md

 ### Hi there 👋I'm Mostafa Shaher
-Junior Backend Software Engineer with a strong background in problem-solving, data structures, and databases.
+Backend Software Engineer with a strong background in problem-solving, data structures, and databases.

 - 🌱 I’m currently learning Laravel